pytorch/torchtune/docs/source/tutorials/datasets.rst

     dataset.template=import.path.to.CustomTemplate

-torchtune uses :code:`importlib.import_module` to locate components from their dotpaths.
+torchtune uses :code:`importlib.import_module` (see ``importlib`` `docs <https://docs.python.org/3/library/importlib.html>`_ for more details) to locate components from their dotpaths.
 You can place your custom template class in any Python file as long as the file is accessible by Python's import mechanism.
 This means the module should be in a directory that is included in Python's search paths (:code:`sys.path`).
 This often includes:

 - The current directory from which your Python interpreter or script is run.
 - Directories where Python packages are installed (like :code:`site-packages`).